CapgeminiTechHub/Amazon-web-services-1/TechHub_Skill/README.md

 These questions and similar questions will prompt Alexa to tell the user about the facilities available i.e number of computers in the area, the number of desks etc.

+# Events

+The following utterances:

+- "what events are on?"
+- "How do I book events"

+will allow Alexa to respond with the corresponding details.

 # Inventory Management